 What is Sentinel Lymph Node Biopsy?

 After a lesion is diagnosed as cancerous, it is important to know if the cancer has spread to other areas of the body (metastasized).
-One of the methods used to determine metastasis is sentinel lymph node biopsy.
-The rationale for sentinel lymph node biopsy is based on the premise that metastasis is not a random event.
+One of the methods used to determine metastasis is sentinel lymph node biopsy, the removal of some lymph nodes.
+The rationale for sentinel lymph node biopsy is based on the idea that the spread of cancer is not a random event.
 Migration of cancer cells to distant parts of the body often occurs via blood vessels (veins/arteries) and the lymphatic system.

 The lymphatic system is part of the immune system, the body's defense against infection.
 It includes an extensive network of vessels and some grape-like clusters of lymph nodes (regional collection centers).
 If a cancer cell leaves the site from which it originated (the primary tumor) via the lymphatic system, it floats through the vessels until it reaches the next group of lymph nodes.